la1k/wxfetch/wxdecode/README.md

 wxdecode is primarily meant to aid the gnuradio module gr-apt in decoding an APT input stream, but can be used as a standalone application like ATPDEC, or as a library for other applications.

-For some kind of library API, see apt.h.
-Standalone executable is produced as wxdecode-bin, and can be run using ./wxdecode-bin soundfile.wav output_filename.png.
+For some kind of library API, see `src/apt.h`.
+Standalone executable is produced as `wxdecode-bin`, and can be run using `./wxdecode-bin soundfile.wav output_filename.png`.
 Input file must be sampled at 11025 Hz.

 Build instructions: